How are leading cosmetics companies integrating employee experience to maximize the customer experience?

 How do brands integrate Beautytech into their positioning?

 In the age of retailtainment, Beautytech is first and foremost a means of arousing consumers' curiosity and enabling them to enjoy a unique experience at the point of sale.
 This is reflected in the various gadgets available on site: either self-service, or with the assistance of a beauty advisor.
-Secondly, it really helps to translate the brand'sexpertise by responding to a specific need, facilitating product search and access, or assisting in the creation of a tailor-made product.
+Secondly, it enables the brand's expertise to be put into practice by responding to a specific need, facilitating product research and access, or assisting in the creation of a customized product.

 The best Beautytech products to hit the market in 2023

-L'Oréal, leader on the market with 2 awards in 2023 for the CES Awards dedicated to Beautytech, has deployed various in-store tools, in support of the "B.A" in order to access all the information needed to better present and accompany customers in their decisions, but mainly to improve the experience of its in-store customers by enabling them to better understand their needs, refine their choices towards the ideal product or even tailor-made.
+L'Oréal, market leader with 2 CES Awards in 2023 dedicated to Beautytech, has deployed a range of in-store tools to support the "B.A" in accessing all the information needed to better present and accompany customers in their decisions, but mainly to improve the in-store experience of its customers by enabling them to better understand their needs, and refine their choices towards the ideal or even tailor-made product.
 These tools include :

 Kiehl's and Lancôme: with the 3 key steps to a skin diagnosis for a routine with the most suitable products.